|Originally Performed By||Trey Anastasio|

 This is not to say that “Corona” is “about” the twelve steps or a higher power.
 It’s absolutely not necessary to interpret any song on Traveler as a message about sobriety or God.
 Co-author Tom Marshall’s experiences don’t mirror Trey’s.
 But the “meaning” of a song encompasses more than just what was in the author’s mind when the lyrics were penned.
 As Tom himself has said, “Trey sometimes pulls me in a different direction, and tells me what it’s really about.
 Or, what it is about for him.”
 This is just one take on the lyrics of “Corona,” one that fits neatly with a song like “Architect,” but it’s not the only possible interpretation.

 “Corona” kicked off Trey’s October 2012 tour and saw heavy rotation, like many other tunes from Traveler.
-It appeared in thirteen of the next eighteen TAB performances, and though it hasn’t yet made it into a Phish setlist, it was soundchecked prior to the 7/3/13 Bangor show.
+It appeared in thirteen of the next eighteen TAB performances, and finally broke through into the Phish repertoire with its debut performance opening up set two at Northerly Island, 7/15/17.